 Catastrophic Injury

-• A case involving a truck v. pedestrian admitted liability accident.
+- Mediated a case involving a truck v. pedestrian admitted liability accident.
 The plaintiff suffered numerous injuries including a significant brain injury.
 The only issues were how much future car would be needed, what was his life expectancy, and what would a jury likely award for pain and suffering.

 Elder Abuse